Reviewing models

 Step 3: Refine the models as needed

-After you have analyzed the models, you can refine them to improve the results.
+After you have analyzed the models, you might want to deploy one of the recommended top-performing models.
+If further refinement is needed, you can create subsequent versions to improve upon the results.

 You can alternatively start training without intelligent optimization, or turn it off after running one or more versions with it.
 This is useful if you need more control over the training process.